The Physical Appearance Of A Gene Is Known As

 • Medicine: Genetic testing can identify individuals at risk for certain diseases based on their genotype, allowing for early intervention and preventative measures.

-• Agriculture: Breeders leverage the knowledge of genotype-phenotype relationships to select and cultivate crops and livestock with desirable traits, such as high yield, disease resistance, and improved nutritional value.
+• Agriculture: Breeders use the knowledge of genotype-phenotype relationships to select and cultivate crops and livestock with desirable traits, such as high yield, disease resistance, and improved nutritional value.

-• Evolutionary Biology: The study of genotype-phenotype interactions is crucial for understanding evolutionary processes, as natural selection acts on phenotypes.
+• Evolutionary Biology: The study of genotype-phenotype interactions is crucial for understanding evolutionary processes, as natural selection acts on phenotypes Still holds up..

 Frequently Asked Questions (FAQ)